Are you looking for the best dog harness for your Cockapoo?

 We have several leashes for our dogs which we alternate between depending on where we’re taking them for a walk – short leads for pavement walking, extendable leads for parks and forests.

-Second, the price: despite coming with a lead, the Outad harness is actually a little cheaper than other similarly-styled harnesses on the market.
+Second, the price: despite coming with a lead, the Outad harness is a little cheaper than other similarly-styled harnesses on the market.
 Again, this would make it a good option for your first cockapoo harness if you’re on a budget.

 However, unlike the TrueLove and Rabbitgoo harnesses, it doesn’t have the handy chest ring for hooking your dog into a seat belt when travelling in the car.
-It’s not a huge issue, but I find the chest ring attachment very useful as it’s more comfortable for Lupin during journeys.
+It’s not a huge issue, but I find the chest ring attachment handy as it’s more comfortable for Lupin during journeys.